Slvstr/Timer/README.md

 An interval timer web app.

-Buily by Charley and Erik.
+Built by Charley and Erik.